tritonmedia/triton/README.md

 # What is TRITON?

 TRITON is a media pipeline that aims to go one step further than services like [Jellyfin](https://jellyfin.media) and [Plex](https://plex.tv) provide.
-Media is fetched from a magnitude of supported protocols (HTTP, S3-compatible, Usenet, etc), converted into multiple different quality levels, and then uploaded to a S3-compatible storage provider.
+Media is fetched from a magnitude of supported protocols (HTTP, S3-compatible, Usenet, etc), converted into multiple different quality levels, and then uploaded to a S3-compatible storage provider in an organized fashion.
 This enables cheap storage and ensures that buffering is never a problem.
+On top of all of this, a frontend allows users to watch your media on the go.

 # Installing Triton